OBF/obf-docs/Travel_fellowships.md

 Those who receive the fellowship award will be able to discuss any further details with the fellowship chair and/or the OBF board members.

-Applicants who are unsuccessful in a round will be provided with the feedback.
+Applicants who are unsuccessful in a round can request for feedback.
 They will be able to apply again with a revised and updated application in the next round.

 ## Responsibilities of the fellowship awardees